 Scrape the neck with a sharp blade or your fingernail to expose the tissue underneath.
 Dust the neck lightly with rooting hormone.
-You must now "bury" the neck in the soil.
-You will probably have to cut off some (or even all) of the rootball.
-Donít worry.
+You must now 'bury' the neck in the soil.
+You will probably have to cut off some (or even all) of the rootball, but don't worry.
 The buried and scraped portion of the neck will produce new root.

-Your plant now needs to spend all its energy on new roots so remove any blossoms.
-To prevent the plant from wilting or going into shock from losing part of its root system, place the plant under a dome or inside a Zip Lock bag to create added humidity.
+Your plant now needs to spend all of its energy on new roots so remove any blossoms.
+To prevent the plant from wilting or going into shock from losing part of its root system, place the plant under a dome or inside a Ziploc bag to create added humidity.
 This acts like an ICU.

 GardenWeb Home Page | Forums | Forum